“RDBMS code 6706: The string contains an untranslatable character.”

 Sometimes we can’t see non printable characters even through vi editor in unix.

-I had same experience with one file and I explained it below.
+I had same experience with one file and I explained it below with my example.

 See the below file content, when I use “vi file1.txt” there is nothing in between LINES and GENERATION words except a ‘-’.